Part 4 – Advice to Units Applying for a Ulysses Trust Grant

 This advice complements and extends the brief information given in DIN Reference 2014DIN07-145 dated September 2014.

 The Ulysses Trust provides grants to expeditions in order to:

 - Enhance morale, recruitment, retention, and public esteem of Reserve and Cadet Forces; and to

 In completing the application form, applicants and sponsoring unit commanders should think carefully about and show how plans and proposals are aligned to these objectives, and how such outcomes will be assessed and demonstrated.
+The question applicants should address is: what difference will this expedition make to the participants, and to the unit?
 This will be the primary consideration in the appraisal of your bid by the UT Applications Committee.